o-ran-sc/o-du-l2/docs/api-docs.rst

       e.
 Cell Stop - Commands MAC to stop cell at L1, as per Section 9.2.4.2 of the AAD spec.

       f.
 UE Delete Request - Deletes UE information at MAC as per Section 9.2.4.7  of the AAD Spec.

+      g.
+DL PCCH Indication - Sends DL PCCH Message to MAC for any Paging scheduled on a slot, as per Section 9.2.4.17 of the AAD Spec.

    B. MAC to DU APP